varunkumardev/amitmerchant1990.github.io/_posts/2019-12-01-attach-detach-sync-laravel.md

 }
 ```

 Now, back to the intended topic of this article.
-Laravel comes with handy little helper methods called `attach`, `detach` and `sync` in order add certain amount of convenience for Many To Many relationships.
+Laravel comes with handy little helper methods called `attach`, `detach` and `sync` in order to add certain amount of convenience for Many To Many relationships.
 Let's review them one by one.

 ## The `attach` method